Will sewer rates increase?

 No, the rates will not increase for FY 18-19.
 The City Council authorized a rate study in the FY 18-19 budget process.
 This rate study will analyze any need for rate changes after FY 18-19.

-How high will the rates go?
+How high will rates rise?

 Why isn’t my bill tied to my water usage?